CBB752Spring2016/CBB752Spring2016.github.io/Network.md

 #### English Card, Brought by Edmond Dantes

+The analysis of the dynamic nature of gene networks holds remarkable potential in uncovering previously unknown biological phenomena.
+Protein to protein interactions or (PPIs) are of particular interest in the study of gene expression and proteomics(2).
+PPIs are crucial to both the functional and structural roles of all biological processes(2).
+One can think of a PPI network as a collection of nodes interconnected by edges in various fashions(2).
+In PPIs, nodes represent proteins while edges represent the interaction between two connected proteins(2).
+Three steps are generally involved in the building of a PPI network, including: identification of genes of interest, using the input to search for interaction data on a PPI database, and the actual network analysis(2).
+A topological analysis of the resulting network can then help identify nodes that act as hubs and may be developed into biomarkers or therapeutic targets(2).
+Subsequently, one can break down the network into smaller units(modules) in order to identify areas with more activity(2).
+Information derived from PPIs allows for the calculation of both degree centrality and betweenness centrality of co-expressed gene networks(2).

+Degree centrality as well as betweenness centrality are core definitions of a network’s topology.
+Defining the centrality of a node/s allows one to identify the most highly connected nodes in a network(1).
+One can then infer the relative importance of a node based on how many nodes it is connected to(1).
+Nodes with a high degree of centrality will disproportionally affect the functioning of a network if they are altered which may lead to disease(1).
+In order to calculate degree centrality we divided the degree of a vertex by (n-1).
+Here the degree of a vertex referred to the number of edges connected to a vertex and n to the total number of vertices.

+Betweenness centrality allows one to evaluate how many pairs of nodes would have to cross a particular node of interest in order to reach one another while minimizing the number of movements(1).
+We chose the Brandes algorithm to calculate betweenness centrality due to its faster execution(3).
+ (3)

+CB is the general formula to determine betweenness centrality for a particular vertex or ν(3).
+Where σst(ν) represents the number of shortest paths connecting s and t passing through ν(1).
+While σst represents the total number of shortest paths(1).

+References:
+1) Mascolo, C. (2015).
+University of Cambridge: Computer Laboratory.
+Social and Technological Network Analysis.
+Lecture 3: Centrality Measures. https://www.cl.cam.ac.uk/teaching/1415/L109/l109-lecture3.pdf
+2) Xia, J., Benner, M. J., & Hancock, R. E. W. (2014).
+NetworkAnalyst - Integrative approaches for protein-protein interaction network analysis and visual exploration.
+Nucleic Acids Research, 42(W1), 167–174. http://doi.org/10.1093/nar/gku443
+3) Brandes, U. (2001).
+A faster algorithm for betweenness centrality*.
+The Journal of Mathematical Sociology, 25(2), 163–177. http://doi.org/10.1080/0022250X.2001.9990249

 ---

 ### Sub-Project 3: calculate enrichment level of gene expression data given pre-defined gene sets